Rezonality/zep/README.md

 This project started mainly as an experiment, and a learning exercise.
 I like the idea of a programmer building programmer tools; as carpenters used to build toolboxes as part of their internship.
 Pull requests are appreciated and encouraged ;)
+Note: Zep currently ignores tabs and converts them to spaces, and converts \r\n to \n.
+It is opinionated in that way(!)
+It also doesn't play nice with utf8 yet.

 Screenshot
 ----------